ItsTYtan/Connections-Solver/README.md

 # Connections-Solver
-An attempt to finetune a small model to solve connections with performance equal to SOTA models.
+An attempt to use ml techniques to solve connections with performance equal to SOTA LLM models.

 run init.sh to get started